 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is an Accumulated Adjustment Account
+How is an Accumulated Adjustment Account Used?

 Accumulated income Unlike deferred income, an accumulated income occurs when money is yet to be received after goods have been supplied or services provided.
 This revenue is called account receivable.
 Accumulated income are often included when calculating the balance sheet of a firm at a period of time.
 An accumulated income also refers to the interest that a company accumulates on income that has been earned but is yet to be received.
 This interest is recorded as interest receivable in a company's active account.
 Accumulated income is added to the list of accounts receivable, money earned but not received.